A faucet dripping at a rate of one drop per second wastes 2700 gallons per year.

 - New faucets in the bathroom or kitchen enhance the look and functionality of the room.

-- Whether you are remodeling your bathroom or simply replacing a leaking faucet, quality should be your number one consideration.
+- When replacing a leaking faucet, quality should be your number one consideration.
 Think long term.
 Higher quality faucets may be a bit more expensive, but they will save you a great deal of frustration in the future.
 Good quality faucets are the best insurance against dripping faucets, loose handles, and even water damage from a leak.

 - Choose a solid cartridge.
 We prefer ceramic cartridges because they don’t contain any washers or rubber components that will break down over time from the chlorine and other chemicals in municipal water supplies.

-- Functionality is important whether you’re remodeling the entire kitchen room or just replacing a leaking faucet.
+- Functionality is important.
 Consider how much you’ll be using it, along with what you will be using it for.
 For instance, kitchen sink faucets with large high-rise spouts are very nice for reaching over and into large pots.
 Pull-out spray nozzles are very nice for washing off plates or the interior of the sink.
 In the bathroom, a single handle faucet makes it easier to get the water temperature just right.

 - In older homes, it is fairly common for the bathroom to have a three-handled tub shower faucet.
 If you would like to modernize the look with a single-handled faucet that doesn’t scald you whenever someone flushes the toilet, a good option is a pressure balanced single handle tub shower faucet.
 They can be retrofitted into an existing tub shower with three handles/holes by simply installing an attractive cover plate.
 There is a code stating that replacement faucets need to be pressure balanced and the best way to achieve this is by installing a single-handled control valve.